Victorian Banksias Conservation

 The work of Dr Linda Broadhurst (CSIRO) has shown that the Euroa Arboretum Banksias are genetically more robust than the wild populations, but still show inbreeding depression.
 Since 2015, plants from Chiltern, Ararat, and Pastoria have been added to enhance genetic robustness.
 We are also adding drier climate adapted plants.

 A large irrigation system was installed in 2017 to irrigate the site from early summer until April.
 There have been large losses of Banksia after extreme heat waves over 40 degrees, with at least 40 mature trees dying per year for the past 2 years.
-This has also happened at the Benalla Seed Production site.
+This has also happened at the Euroa Arboretum Silver Banksia Seed Production Area.

 Goulburn Broken CMA Silver Banksia project